Upcoming events + activities

 Our goal is to create a space where New England landscape architecture firm owners and leaders can connect, commiserate, compare notes, and hopefully laugh a little with your peers in this community.

-There is no fixed agenda, but we will start with a few discussion prompts each time, and then you can take the conversation wherever you want to go.
+There is no fixed agenda, but we will start with a few discussion prompts and then you can take the conversation wherever you want to go.

-Questions or topics to discuss? contact BSLA President-Elect & Crowley Cottrell firm owner, Michelle Crowley.
+Questions or topics to discuss? contact BSLA President & Crowley Cottrell firm owner, Michelle Crowley.

 Do you want to receive the monthly calendar invite? email Gretchen.